digitregroup/salesforcer/README.md

 SalesForcer is a wrapper around SalesForce API allowing to simply build single and composite requests.
 It uses [axios](https://github.com/axios/axios) to make HTTP requests.

+**LIMITATIONS AND DISCLAIMER**
+This library is in [pre 1.0.0 state](https://semver.org/#spec-item-4).
+Api and structure can change and break frequently.
+Currently only `sobjects` requests are supported.
+It is not possible to compose `query` requests.

 ## Usage